The Big Read: How the Coyotes hope to grow the game in the Latino community

 The Kings have had a Spanish language radio broadcast for the past four seasons that follows a longer term community and grassroots initiative.
 They partnered with Discovery Cube Los Angeles to create a popular science of hockey exhibit that impacts all of L.A,. but sits in a neighborhood with a high concentration of Latinx people.

-Like most teams, the Kings offer some sort of Hispanic or Latinx heritage night, but the Kings are also hyper-focused on what’s hip and current in the Latinx community.
+Like most teams, the Kings offer some sort of Hispanic or Latino heritage night, but the Kings are also hyper-focused on what’s hip and current in the Latinx community.
 They shot footage with UFC star Henry Briones who lives in Tijuana but travels to San Diego to play hockey.
 They amplify celebrities who are also fans, and in 2018, they hosted a youth hockey camp for 100 kids in Mexico City where the turnout exceeded expectations.

 The Sharks have built on their popular Los Tiburones Night (Spanish for The Sharks) where players wear a themed jersey for warm-ups which is re-designed by a local artist each year.
 There are giveaways, culturally appropriate foods and there is a Spanish-speaking audio team to call the game.